ohansemmanuel/movie-recommender/README.md

 <h2 align="center">What does this do?</h2>
 If you read the article above, you should get a sense of what this is about.

-This web app, which I call the Oldies Recommender, will recommend movies you'll love - based on your rating of a few movies.
+This web app, which I call the Oldies Recommender, will recommend old movies you'll love - based on your rating of a few movies.

 <br />